expected-archives/go-sonic/readme.md

 PASS
 ```

+Bulk push is faster than for loop on Push.
+Hardware detail: Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz

 ### Thread Safety

 The driver itself isn't thread safe.
 You could use locks or channels to avoid crashes.